Can I Insure a Car That Is Not In My Name?

 If you were not at fault for the accident, then the at-fault driver’s car insurance may come into effect, covering any medical bills and vehicle damage costs you may have incurred.

-If you have non-owner car insurance, then this policy can act as secondary coverage when driving someone else’s vehicle.
+If you have non-owner car insurance, this policy can act as secondary coverage when driving someone else’s vehicle.
 Your friend’s car insurance might be used first.
-Then, if coverage limits are completely used up, the secondary coverage – your non-owner policy – will come into effect up to the limits of that policy.
+Then, if coverage limits are entirely used up, the secondary coverage – your non-owner policy – will come into effect up to the limits of that policy.

 Final Word on Insuring a Car Not in Your Name